top of page

 Assigned Reading and Book Summaries

-Aside from numerous short stories and independent reading books, we will read from as many of the following novels together as a class (as voted on by the class in 6th grade): Animal Farm by George Orwell, A Long Way Gone by Ishmael Beah, Lord of the Flies by William Golding, and Frankenstein by Mary Shelley.
+Aside from numerous short stories and independent reading books, we will read from as many of the following novels as time permits together as a class: Animal Farm by George Orwell, A Long Way Gone by Ishmael Beah, Lord of the Flies by William Golding, War of the Worlds by H.G.
+Wells, Things Fall Apart by Chinua Achebe, Macbeth by Shakespeare, Pride and Prejudice by Jane Austen, The Hunger Games by Suzanne Collins, and And Then There Were None by Agatha Christie.

-WAAS has a copy of each text for the students to borrow, but I do encourage each student and their family to consider buying their own copy of the books.
-It is so much easier to be a strong, active reader when you are able to mark in the book.
+WAAS has a copy of each text for the students to borrow, but I encourage each student and their family to consider buying their own copy of the books.
+It is so much easier to be a strong, active reader when you mark in the book.
 This tremendously aids in building reading comprehension skills.
-Additionally, students will read many of the these books again in high school and college.
+Additionally, students will read many of these books again in high school and college.
 Having your own copy is not mandatory, just suggested.
-Keep in mind, though, that if you use WAAS' copy, you must take care of it, or you will have to replace it.
+Keep in mind, though, that if you use WAAS's copy, you must take care of it, or you will have to replace it.

-These reading selections will ask us to take a good luck at our culture (past and present) and at our selves.
-I stand by my choice in selecting all of the novels, short stories, poems, and/or plays that we will read this year, but if you are honestly uncomfortable reading a text, please come to me immediately so that we can discuss it.
-I am including a brief summary of the texts listed above for families to have an understanding of what we will be gaining through reading and studying these texts.
+These reading selections will ask us to look at respect, leadership, responsibility, and justice.
+I stand by my choice in selecting all of the novels, short stories, poems, and/or plays that we will read this year, but if you are honestly uncomfortable reading a text, please come to me immediately so we can discuss it.
+I am including a summary of the texts listed above for families to have an understanding of what we will be gaining through reading and studying these texts.

 Summaries are thanks to Amazon.com and Goodreads.com